-Other browsers that are not in the Supported Browsers matrix above may work with DTCC’s web sites and applications.
-They have not however been tested and certified to be compatible, and DTCC may not provide support for them.
+Other browsers that are not in the Supported Browser matrix above may work with DTCC’s web sites and applications.
+However, they have not been tested and certified to be compatible which means DTCC will not provide support for them.

 DTCC’s Supported Browser

-This Supported Browser matrix and FAQ document can be accessed here: http://www.dtcc.com/browser
+This Supported Browser matrix and FAQ can be accessed here: https://www.dtcc.com/browser

 DTCC’s web applications have been tested and are certified to work with at least one of the Supported Browsers.
 In certain cases, a particular application may have not yet been enhanced to support both Supported Browsers.

 Other browsers and other versions of the actively Supported Browsers may also be compatible with DTCC’s websites and web applications, however DTCC may not test or remediate known compatibility issues with them.

 DTCC will assess new versions of the Supported Browsers within 6 months of their General Availability release, and make a new version available for internal web application testing within 4.5 months of a decision to Actively Support a browser or version.
 In the ordinary course of business, DTCC will continue to support the designated Supported Browsers for up to 1 year following changes to this designation to allow time for users to move to newly designated actively-supported browsers or versions.